 The Importance of Patient Satisfaction

-With the cost of health care rising, patients are putting off visits to the doctor and taking longer when choosing a physician.
-The success of any business is largely in part due to their customer’s loyalty and the same is true for a medical practice.
-Placing a focus on the importance of patient satisfaction is vital for the success and longevity of any physician and their medical practice.
+With the cost of health care rising, patients are delaying visits to the doctor and taking longer when choosing a physician.
+The success of any business is due to their customer’s loyalty.
+Placing a focus on the importance of patient satisfaction is vital for the success and longevity of a medical practice.